Jacqueline Kennedy's Waffles (and pssst, they are DELICIOUS!)

 Jacqueline Kennedy's Waffles

 We have a lot of politicians in our lives, their posters line our streets, their flyers in our mailboxes.
 And speaking of politics, this recipe comes straight from American politics of yesteryear.
-Jackie Kennedy's waffles come from "Many Happy Returns: The Democrat's Cook Book, or How to Cook a G.O.P.
+Jackie Kennedy's breakfast waffles come from "Many Happy Returns: The Democrat's Cook Book, or How to Cook a G.O.P.
 Goose," compiled and edited by Ethel Longstreet & Olga Marcus.
 And do you know what?
 They're WONDERFUL.

 Jacqueline Kennedy's Waffles

-Jacqueline is said to have regularly made them for her children.
+Jacqueline is said to have regularly made these for her children for breakfast .
 If I go for a waffle, it's usually a Liege waffle.
 Call it my devotion to caramel and butter that makes me choose this thick, chewy waffle with a caramelised exterior.
 But I've now got another love when I feel like something a bit lighter.
 It's these waffles.
 They are incredibly light and crispy edged yet tender on the inside.
 The waffle batter is aerated by the use of egg whites that are then mixed in with a cake type of batter.
 Yet the resulting waffle is neither eggy or cakey, it's simply perfection.
 Sorry, that sounded like a politician's "trust me" didn't it?
 But unlike a politician's promise the proof is more tangible, it's in the waffle and you can taste it for yourself.

 Jacqueline Kennedy's Waffles